Palazzo Barberini: Modern history and attractions

+Around the mid 18th-century a Rococo-style apartment was decorated on the top floor.
+Descendants of the Barberini family lived in the 1700-style apartment in the palazzo until 1955.

 Today, Palazzo Barberini houses the Galleria Nazionale d'Arte Antica, one of the most important painting collections in Italy.
-It includes Raphael's portrait La fornarina, Caravaggio's Judith Beheading Holofernes and a Hans Holbein portrait of Henry VIII.
+It includes Raphael's portrait La fornarina, Caravaggio's Judith Beheading Holofernes, and a Hans Holbein portrait of Henry VIII.

+In addition to paintings, the palazzo houses sculptures including Antonio Corradinis work Vestal Virgin Tuccia.

 The palace also houses the Italian Institute of Numismatics.

 The European Convention on Human Rights (ECHR), which created the European Court of Human Rights, was signed here on 4 November 1950, a milestone in the protection of human rights.